Pietro Fantin

-Pietro Fantin (born 28 November 1991 in Curitiba) is a Brazilian former racing driver.
+Pietro Fantin (born 28 November 1991 in Curitiba) is a Brazilian racing driver.

 Career

 Fantin began his racing career in karting, where he remained until 2009.
-In 2010 he began his formula racing career.
-For Hitech Racing Brazil he participated in 9 of 24 races in the Formula Three Sudamericana.
+In 2010, he began his formula racing career.
+For Hitech Racing Brazil, he participated in nine of 24 races in the Formula Three Sudamericana.
 He won three races and achieved five podium finishes.
 In the championship, he concluded the season in the ninth position.
 Moreover, he completed nine starts as a guest driver for Hitech Racing in the 2010 British Formula 3 season.
-In 2011 he competes in the British Formula 3 Championship as a regular driver of Hitech Racing.
+In 2011, he competed in the British Formula 3 Championship as a regular driver of Hitech Racing.
 Fantin finished the 2011 season on eighth position.

 For 2012, Fantin would drive for Carlin in the British Formula 3 Championship.